HerrmuttLobby/quantize-to-trigger/README.md

 Description :
 -------------
-Buffer received notes and outputs them together when a trigger not is sent to the device.
+Buffer received notes and outputs them together when a trigger note is sent to the device.

 Trigger note can be set via GUI.